olivierlacan/olivierlacan.com/_posts/2014-12-11-pairing-is-the-potion.md

 [Joel](https://twitter.com/joeltayl) is a linguistics nerd like me so together we defy the adage that programmers suck at naming things.
 That said, we sure talk about naming things a lot.
-And when we pair, I spend a lot of time making Joel comfortable with the fact that I have [no idea what I'm doing](http://themultilogue.com/episodes/3475-v0-0-3-no-idea-what-i-m-doing) either.
+When we pair, I spend a lot of time making Joel comfortable with the fact that I have [no idea what I'm doing](http://themultilogue.com/episodes/3475-v0-0-3-no-idea-what-i-m-doing) either.
 But we can figure it out together.
 What will benefit Joel from